A WORD FROM THE DIRECTOR

-Our project is first and foremost one of art and transmission closely linked with the international, professional circles in art and design.
+Our project is first and foremost one of art and transmission closely linked with international, professional circles in art and design.
 It is a question of making this school porous, receptive, and especially open to the outside world.
-To this end, we have tried to increase the situations that allow us to develop our collective ability to challenge ourselves and our level of excellence.
-This is based on four founding principles:
+To develop our collective ability to challenge ourselves and our requirement level, we rely on four founding principles:

-• The Personal Project of Art Research that we help shape from your first few months at this school.
-This project, as theoretical as it is practical, will steer you through your undergraduate studies, and becomes the main focus during your graduate studies and the DNSEP.
+- The Student’s Personal Project of Art Research that we help shape from your first few months at this school.
+This project, both theoretical and practical, will guide you through your undergraduate studies, and become the main focus during your graduate studies and the DNSEP.

-• The plurality of perspectives: your teachers are not there to provide one vision of art but a diversity of knowledge and ways of working that will sweep aside accepted notions.
+- The plurality of perspectives: your teachers are there to provide you with a diversity of knowledge and ways of working that will sweep aside accepted notions.
 Do not expect a pedagogy that is slick and uniform.
 Teaching art and design should advocate the demands of questioning and analysis, that of awareness and distance concerning the developments in our world.

-• The Research and Creation Workshops (ARC) are central tools at this school.
-With a choice from 10 themes on offer, they complement lessons as places of research and experimentation created to nurture your Personal Project of Art Research.
-You will be part of a workgroup on a specific theme (combining all years and options), led by a minimum of two teachers and numerous external contributors.
+- The Research and Creation Workshops (ARC) are central tools at this school.
+They complement lessons as places of research and experimentation created to nurture your Personal Project of Art Research.
+You will be part of a transversal workgroup (combining all years and options) uniting weekly around a specific, multi-disciplinary theme, led by teachers and numerous external contributors.

-It is worth knowing that we have strengthened the advisory bodies of the school allowing for more open governance and in which you have the possibility to be part: CA (Board of Directors); CRPVE (Committee for Research, Pedagogy and Student Life).
-Likewise we intend to form a Scientific Committee in order to handle with greater precision the development of research at ENSA.
+It is worth knowing that over the past 4 years we have strengthened the advisory bodies of the school by specifying their field of activity and way of working to allow for more open governance and in which you have the possibility to be part: CA (Board of Directors); CRPVE (Committee for Research, Pedagogy and Student Life).
+Likewise, we intend to form a Scientific Committee in order to handle with greater precision the development of research at ENSA.